ConorBevan/Console-Kingdom/README.md

 ### Bug 3
 Another noticeable bug was when the aaplication was in mobile the footer was covering the content.
 I fixed by adding a custom id and having height set as auto so fucntionalyt could resume.

+### Bug 4
+My website is deployed and working but I can't load a resposive design ui picture.
+I did not have time to go back and fix this because I ran out of time so did it myself in google inspect and attached it under my homepage screenshot at the start of my readme.

 # Deployment